ColinKennedy/vim-usd-auto-formatter/README.md

 replaces the buffer with its ASCII representation.
 This has the effect of "formatting" the USD code in a deterministic and clean way.
 Pretty cool, huh?

+## Known Issues
+Because this plugin is experimental and literally runs usdcat on your source-code, it falls under the same issues that usdcat has.

+Such as:
+-  Line / inline comments are removed